Slow Travel in the Lot Valley, France: Cozy Villages, River Walks & Wine

 Midday

 When it’s warm enough, go for a swim.
 There are gentle swimming spots at Vers, Laroque-des-Arcs, and further along toward Luzech where the water is calm and welcoming.
-Pack a towel and jump in — it’s one of those simple pleasures you’ll remember long after you’ve left.
+Pack a towel and jump in!
+It’s an amazing experience.

 Afternoon